Farlorn Alemen

 Will I ever hear the words “I love you” anymore?

-Will my life story thus empty forever?
+Will my life story thus be empty forever?

 II.
-Du Bist Avec (You are gone)
+Du Bist Avek (You are gone)

 You are gone, I have sent you myself.